sarkarghya/NYU-NYUSH-CS/Name_harvester/README.md

-This is a program which scrapes the name from NYU directory using the net id.
+This is a program which scrapes the name from NYU directory using the net id using Selenium and BeautifulSoup4